yonghanjung/yonghanjung.github.io/_pages/prospective-students.md

 A PhD is a marathon, not a sprint.
 Success in this lab requires cultivating a mindset that supports long-term growth and strong relationships with your advisor and colleagues:

-- _Respectful Professionalism_ — Treating others with professionalism and respectfulness is essential for building lasting relationships and thriving in research.
-Our lab grows when we support one another, and cultivating these qualities can be one of the most important foundations of long-term success.
-- _Discipline and Dedication_ — Treat your research as a top priority.
-Consistency, engagement, and focus are the foundation of success in research.
+- _Curiosity and Passion_ — The most successful researchers are driven by curiosity, which fuels natural, unstoppable effort and genuine passion for their work.
+- _Proactivity and Ownership_ — Tackle your research with initiative and drive.
+Engage actively, explore directions boldly, and move projects forward with momentum.
+- _Coachability_ — Growth requires not only accepting direct and frequent feedback, but also actively seeking it, reflecting on it, and implementing it quickly.
 - _Mental Resilience_ — Research inevitably brings setbacks, disagreements, rejections, and failed experiments.
 The key is to maintain steady momentum and sustained motivation, keeping your energy focused on learning from challenges rather than being derailed by them.
-- _Coachability_ — Growth requires not only accepting straightforward and frequent feedback, but also actively seeking it, reflecting on it, and implementing it quickly.
-- _Proactivity and Ownership_ — Tackle your research with initiative and drive.
-Engage actively, explore directions boldly, and move projects forward with momentum.
 - _Growth Beyond Technical Skills_ — A PhD is an apprenticeship in becoming a professional researcher.
 Technical expertise is only part of success; communication, critical evaluation, and professional conduct are equally important.
+- _Respectful Professionalism_ — Treating others with professionalism and respectfulness is essential for building lasting relationships and thriving in research.
+Our lab grows when we support one another, and cultivating these qualities can be one of the most important foundations of long-term success.

 ---

 ### Who We Are Looking For

-**A Genuine Passion for Causal Inference**
+**A Genuine Passion and Curiosity for Causal Inference**

 As emphasized in _Our Focus: Causal Inference First_, we seek colleagues who have a genuine passion and deep curiosity about causal inference itself.
 The ideal candidate can clearly articulate why causality excites them and why they want to dedicate their PhD journey to advancing this field.